Foreigners often have difficulty pronouncing Sacsayhuaman, so tour guides joke that Sacsayhuaman sounds a lot like “sexy woman” in English.

 Chronicles written after the conquest tell of three tall towers at Sacsayhuaman.
 Their positions are indicated by faint outlines on the highest sections of the ruins.
 The Muyucmarca tower is often mistaken for a solar calendar due to its circular shape, but in fact this was once the political core of the entire complex.
 This structure had multiple functions, serving as a defensive tower, a reservoir for water and food, an arms depot, and a temple.
 It complemented the Paucamarca tower, devoted to religious purposes, and the Sallacmarca tower, devoted to logistics.

-Looking southeast from the highest terrace where the towers once stood, Ausangate mountain is visible – it is the most important peak around Cusco and was a dominant deity in pre-Columbian cosmology.
+Looking southeast from the highest terrace where the towers once stood, Ausangate mountain is visible – it is the most important peak in the Cusco area and the site of the gorgeous Ausangate Trek.
 The Cristo Blanco (White Christ statue), erected in 1945, is walking distance from the archeological site.

 Ausangate and Cristo Blanco seen from Sacsayhuaman.